automl/ConfigSpace/docs/source/User-Guide.rst

 It makes sense to limit the search space for hyperparameter optimizations in order to quickly find good configurations.
-For conditional hyperparameters (= hyperparameters which only take a value if some condition is met), ConfigSpace achieves this by sampling those hyperparameters from the defined configuration space only if their condition is met.
+For conditional hyperparameters (= hyperparameters which only take a value if some condition is met), ConfigSpace achieves this by sampling those hyperparameters from the configuration space only if their condition is met.

 To add conditions on hyperparameters to the configuration space, we first have